 The National Archives and Records Administration (NARA) no longer loans census microfilm free of charge.
 The film must now be either rented or purchased.
 For more information about how to obtain census microfilm, see How to Obtain Microfilm on the NARA website.
 When you make your request, please make your check payable to the National Archives, not the Glendale Public Library.
-Catalogs of census microfilms and order blanks are available at the Main Library Reference Desk or from the NARA website.
+Catalogs of census microfilms and order blanks are available at the Main Library Public Service Desk or from the NARA website.
 The film(s) will be mailed directly to the address you specify.

 What cannot be ordered through ILL?

 We cannot obtain the following materials via ILL: phonodiscs, compact discs, videocassettes, DVDs, audiocassettes, new bestsellers, and reference works.

 Please contact the Interlibrary Loan Office at the Glendale Main Library, 5959 W. Brown St., 623-930-3558.
 The ILL office hours are 9 a.m. to 5 p.m., Monday through Friday.